tonyhaunschmidt/GA-PROJECT-2-GETMEMES/README.md

 This two day assignment was to, in a pair, create a front-end React App using a public API.
 As well as getting to showcase our newly learnt React and framework knowledge, this was a great project to get familiar with pair-coding, in which we agreed upon a shared vision and utilised each of our strengths and skills to realise that vision.

-My main contributions to this project was mainly functionality in the form of page navigation, handling API requests and working with the data.
+My contributions to this project was mainly functionality in the form of page navigation, handling API requests and working with the data.

 My newly learnt technologies for this project were SASS and React.